Creating Education, Training and Employment Opportunities

 Excellence in Action

-Although the Center was initially created to serve only individuals with intellectual disabilities and cerebral palsy, it was decided in March of 1968 that the Center would begin accepting individuals with physical impairments as well.
+Although the center was initially created to serve only individuals with intellectual disabilities and cerebral palsy, it was decided in March of 1968 that the center would begin accepting individuals with physical impairments as well.

 A joint horticultural program with the Virginia Zoological Park was opened in the spring of 1999.
-Originally known as Tanner’s Creek Garden Center, this operation raised plants in greenhouse and sold them in a retail store.
+Originally known as Tanner’s Creek Garden Center, this operation raised plants in greenhouses and sold them in a retail store.

 That same year, Eggleston joined with the Civitan Club of Norfolk to enhance opportunities for citizens with disabilities by offering vacations and other specialty services at Civitan Acres, a 14-acre resort and wellness facility located on Cedar Road in Chesapeake, Virginia.

 In September of 2001, Eggleston moved its administrative staff and laundry operations into its new corporate headquarters at 1161 Ingleside Road in Norfolk, Virginia.
-The addition of several new government contracts enabled Eggleston to double the size of its laundry operation and offer additional employment opportunities to disabled persons in the community.

 Eggleston also started a vehicle donation program, and began to make a greater effort to be known in the community through radio and television marketing efforts.
 The vehicle donation program is unique in that every aspect of the donation process is handled by Eggleston from the phone operators to the vehicle preparation, towing and ultimately auctions which are held twice monthly.